COVESA/iot-event-analytics/CONTRIBUTING.md

   SPDX-License-Identifier: MPL-2.0
 -->

-# Contributing to IoTea Event Analytics aka IoTea
+# Contributing to IoT Event Analytics

 First off, thanks for taking the time to contribute!

-The following is a set of guidelines for contributing to IoTea Event Analytics and its packages, which are hosted in the [Bosch.IO Analytics](https://<Github IoTea repo>) on GitHub.
+The following is a set of guidelines for contributing to IoT Event Analytics and its packages, which are hosted in the [Bosch.IO Analytics](https://github.com/GENIVI/iot-event-analytics) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Table Of Contents